Slips, trips & falls compensation claims in Belfast & Northern Ireland

 Should I claim following a slip, trip or fall?

-Despite the clear entitlement to compensation, many injured through a slip, trip or fall choose not to exercise their legal right.
+If someone else was liable then there is clear entitlement to compensation.
+Despite this, many injured through a slip, trip or fall choose not to exercise their legal right.
 It may be the case that some of those people are embarrassed by the nature of the accident.
 Few people will slip, trip or fall in public without leaving with a bruised ego.
 However, when the bruises (or fractures!) are physical, the accident and the consequences should not be undermined.
 It’s no different from being injured in a car accident or a workplace accident.

 We are slip, trip & fall injury solicitors